Trinity College School: Houses

 The Senior School runs on a house system.
-Each of the ten houses are named after former headmasters and other notable members of the school community.
+Each of the ten houses is named after a former headmaster or other notable member of the school community.
 Although TCS is co-educational, both boarding and day houses are single-sex.

 There are six boarding houses: Bickle, Bethune, Brent, Burns, Ketchum, Scott; and four day houses: Hodgetts, Rigby, Orchard and Wright.

 History

 Trinity College School was founded in the town of Weston, Ontario, by the Rev'd William Arthur Johnson who opened the school in his home on May 1, 1865.
 The school was located in the rectory above the Old Mill (Weston) on the east bank of the Humber River north of Lawrence Avenue (then called Dufferin Street).
 At the time there were only nine students and teaching staff.
 More and more people became interested in the school leading to its expansion.
 At first, the school was moved to a building at the north-west corner of Rosemount Avenue and King Street in Weston.
 Since a larger structure was needed, sites at Guelph, Whitby, Niagara, and Thorold were considered.

 However, prominent citizens in Port Hope, Ontario, were very much interested in hosting the school in their town.
 They offered to pay the rent for the School's premises for three years, a deal which was accepted.
 In September 1868 Trinity College School opened in Port Hope.
 The following 30 years were good ones for the School.
 During that time, under the direction of Headmaster Charles Bethune, Trinity College School grew from the motley collection of wooden sheds and buildings which existed initially at the site in Port Hope into a prosperous, thriving academic community.

 Unfortunately, on a wintry night in 1895 an explosion of a coal oil lamp in one of the master's rooms started a fire which destroyed almost the entire School.
 Fortunately, no one was hurt and the School was rebuilt in only eight months.

-Architect James Augustus Ellis designed the TCS hockey rink built in on Ward Street.
+Architect James Augustus Ellis designed the TCS hockey rink built on Ward Street.